Are There Bed Bugs In My Wilmington Home?

 Why It Can Be Difficult To Identify Bed Bug Bites

 Okay.
 Let's talk about those bites.
 You might think that it is easy to tell that you have bed bugs in your Wilmington home because you'll wake up with bites.
-This can happen, but it is more of the exception than the rule.
+This can happen, but it is more of an exception than the rule.
 It can take hours or even days for your skin to have an allergic reaction to the anticoagulant in bed bug saliva.
 That means you won't wake up with visible bites.
 They'll be there; you just won't see them.
 It is only later when they become raised bumps and have a rash around them that they become noticeable.
 This can make you think you're getting bitten by an outdoor bug rather than these indoor bugs.
 Do you see the problem?

 Ways To Tell That Your Bites Are Bed Bug Bites